Rockwood & Company: Brooklyn factory complex

 The original Brooklyn building is on the corner of Park Avenue and Washington Avenue, in the Wallabout neighborhood, which was a major industrial center at the time.
 It was initially constructed in 1890 for the Van Glahn Brothers grocer.
-Their success drove them to expand north towards Flushing Avenue and then west towards Waverly Ave, acquiring the rest of the Van Glahn Brothers properties and erecting new buildings.
+Rockwood began leasing the space in 1904, having outgrown its Manhattan factory, and expanded gradually through the 1910s.
+It acquired the rest of the Van Glahn properties and erected new buildings, first northwards towards Flushing Avenue and then west towards Waverly Ave.
 Among the new construction was a new factory on the northwest part of the block, on the corner of Waverly and Park.
 Parfitt Brothers designed it, with a showroom on the first floor designed by Ernest Flagg.
 According to the Brooklyn Daily Eagle in 1910, it was the largest chocolate factory in the state and one of the largest in the country.
 It increased the total factory floor space to more than 125,000 square feet.

+After the factory was sold to Sweets Company of America in 1957, it produced Tootsie Rolls and operated for ten more years, before closing in 1967.
+In 1983, it was listed on the National Register of Historic Places as the Rockwood Chocolate Factory Historic District, but remained vacant until 1996, when a developer purchased it and converted it into luxury apartments.
+The factory complex, and the rest of the historic district, was incorporated into the larger Wallabout Industrial Historic District in 2012.